serverless/event-gateway/docs/api.md

-# API documentation
+# API

+The Event Gateway has two APIs: the Configuration API for registering functions and subscriptions, and the runtime Events API for sending events into the Event Gateway.
-This document contains the API documentation for the Events API and the Configuration API in the Event Gateway.
+This document contains the API documentation for both Events and Configuration APIs.
 You can also find links to OpenAPI specs for these APIs.

 ## Contents